voliathon/Divergence/README.md

 A lightweight Windower addon for **Final Fantasy XI** that displays the current and upcoming schedules for Dynamis Divergence zones.

 Never miss an open window again!
-This addon calculates the static 2-hour JST-based schedule and displays a full 6-hour forecast for all four zones, directly in your chat log.
+This addon calculates the static 2-hour JST-based schedule for all four zones, directly in your chat log.

 ***